yousefelassal/DevOpswithDocker/part1/README.md

 ### Image

-images are _immutable_, they can not be changed after they are created.
+A Docker image is a file.
+An image never changes; you can not edit an existing file.
+Creating a new image happens by starting from a base image and adding new **layers** to it.
+Images are _immutable_, they can not be changed after they are created.

 **Dockerfile**
 ```Dockerfile